Germany

 • Flexibility

-These are good reasons for #LAPP as a dual partner
+These are great reasons to choose #LAPP as a dual partner

 • Training weeks (introductory training week, advanced training week, final training week)

-• Assignment abroad [prerequisite: average grade of at least 2.4 (DHBW)].
+• Assignment abroad [prerequisites including average grade of at least 2.4 (DHBW/)]

-• Modern company restaurant with seasonal & regional offers, incl. breakfast service
+• Modern company restaurant with seasonal and regional offerings, including breakfast service

 • Flexible working hours

-• Voluntary social benefits and allowances (meal allowance/travel expenses)
+• Voluntary social benefits and allowances (food allowance/travel costs)

 • Holiday and Christmas bonus

-• Payment of participation fees for DHBW pre-course in mathematics
+• Assumption of attendance fees for DHBW preliminary course 'Mathematics'

-• Payment of fees/contributions at the DHBW (administration costs/student union contribution, lecture notes)
+• Assumption of fees at the DHBW (administration fee, student workshop fee, lecture note allowance)

-• Assumption of costs for books/teaching materials (compulsory reading at DHBW)
+• Assumption of the cost of books/learning materials (required reading at DHBW)

-The dual study programme at the Baden-Württemberg Cooperative State University (DHBW) in Stuttgart combines academic studies with practical experience in a company (= dual partner).
+The dual study programme at the Baden-Württemberg Cooperative State University (DHBW), based in Stuttgart, combines academic studies at a university with practical experience in a company (= dual partner).

-In each academic year, it is divided into theoretical phases at the Cooperative State University, Faculty of Business and Economics, and practical phases at LAPP.
-Due to the variety, students benefit not only from the transfer of theoretical knowledge, but also from direct application in practice (= practice-integrated studies).
+Each academic year is divided into theoretical phases at the Cooperative State University, Faculty of Economics, and practical phases at LAPP.
+Due to the variety, the students not only benefit from the transfer of theoretical knowledge, but also from the direct application in practice (= practice-integrated study).

-The degree programme in Business Administration, major in Digital Commerce Management enables students who have successfully completed the programme to work in all business departments in retail and industrial companies where digital technologies and systems are increasingly being used in business processes - especially with direct customer contact and in the automation of transactions on digital distribution platforms.
+A successfully completed business studies degree with a specialism in digital commerce management enables you to work in all business departments in commercial and industrial companies in which digital technologies and systems are increasingly being used in business processes – especially with direct customer contact and with regard to the automation of transactions on digital distribution platforms.

-The programme lasts three years and concludes with the internationally recognised academic degree 'Bachelor of Arts (B.A.)'.
-The performance assessment in the Bachelor's programme at DHBW is based on the European Credit Transfer System (ECTS).
+The course lasts three years and completion results in the internationally recognised academic degree 'Bachelor of Arts (B.A.)'.
+The performance assessment within the DHBW Bachelor’s degree programme is carried out in accordance with the European Credit Transfer System (ECTS).

 What makes you stand out

-• Very good to good Abitur or Fachhochschulreife (in this case: + aptitude test)
+• Very good to good secondary school diploma / A levels or advanced technical certificate (in this case: + study aptitude test)

-• Very good to good German and English language skills
+• Very good to good knowledge of German and English

 • IT affinity [= interest in information technology (hardware/software/IT services)]

-• Ability to express yourself orally and in writing and good spelling skills
+• Ability to express yourself well both orally and in writing as well as good spelling

-• Willingness to make contact and communication skills
+• Willingness to establish contact and good communication skills

 • Analytical and solution-oriented thinking